Imaccer/embsys100/assignment1/1_EmbeddedDeviceExample.md

 TRIPLE MODULAR REDUNDANCY

 Single-event upsets can interrupt discrete logic, including processing.
 Triple modular redundancy (TMR) is a fault mitigation technique where logic is replicated three times, and the output of the logic is determined by a majority-vote.

+Multiple copies of the firmware are also stored to mitigate against corruption of the data.
+Like data memory, program memory is also susceptible to single-event upsets and device failure.
+To counter this issue, a bootloader may be used to check the validity of the firmware and provide a mechanism for uploading new versions.
+Additionally, multiple copies of the firmware may be stored in memory in case the primary version is corrupt.

 ## __Program Installation and Upgrade__
 Usually have a ground mock of the system to thoroughly test any software updates before upload to the satellite.